Identify Problems Using Properties, Estimated Annotations and Insights

 -

-Repeat this process with the “Retrieval Relevance” and "Avoided Answer" properties.
-These properties will help you assess the relevance of the retrieved information and indicate whether the LLM may have avoided answering the input question.
+Repeat this process with the “Retrieval Coverage” and "Avoided Answer" properties.
+These properties help assess whether the information retrieved covers the input query and indicate whether the LLM may have avoided answering the input question.

 -